codepath/android_guides/Building-Data-driven-Apps-with-Parse.md

 See a list of [query constraints](https://www.parse.com/docs/android_guide#queries-constraints) here and check the [queries overview](https://www.parse.com/docs/android_guide#queries) for explanation of compound queries and relational queries.

+#### Objects by Querying GeoLocation

+Often we might want to query objects within a certain radius of a coordinate (for example to display them on a map).
+With Parse, querying by `GeoPoint` to retrieve objects within a certain distance of a location is built in.
+Check the [AnyWall Tutorial](https://parse.com/tutorials/anywall-android) and the [whereWithinMiles](https://parse.com/docs/android/api/com/parse/ParseQuery.html#whereWithinMiles\(java.lang.String,%20com.parse.ParseGeoPoint,%20double\)) and related `where` conditions for more details.

 ### Passing Objects Between Activities

 Often with Android development, you need to pass an object from one Activity to another.
 This is done using the `Intent` system and passing objects as extras within a bundle.
 Unfortunately, `ParseObject` does not currently implement Parcelable or Serializable.